 By Lily Contorer

 The Literacy Council of Buncombe County teaches adults and children basic reading, writing, math, and English language skills through individual and small group instruction by trained volunteers.
 Students gain self-confidence and develop self-sufficiency to transform their lives as individuals, parents, workers, and citizens.
 The Literacy Council, a non-profit organization accredited by ProLiteracy America and serving the community since 1987, provides highly individualized tutoring to fit the needs of over 300 students in three core programs – Adult Education, English for Speakers of Other Languages (ESOL) and the Augustine Project.
-This profile of student, Timica Brooks, is the first in a series of inspiring stories about those whose lives The Literacy Council has improved.
+This profile of student, Gina Poore, is another in a series of inspiring stories about those whose lives The Literacy Council has improved.

 To learn more about becoming a student or a volunteer tutor with the Literacy Council of Buncombe County, please visit www.litcouncil.com or email Lily Contorer at firstname.lastname@example.org.
 You can also call Lily at 828-254-3442 x202 to learn more.